Slip & Fall Injury Attorney in Mobile, AL

 Actual or constructive notice is not always easy to prove.
 Also, property owners and their insurance company lawyers sometimes claim that the injury victim was to blame by not watching where he or she was going.
 At the Law Office of Gary W. Fillingim, L.L.C., we perform a thorough investigation of the accident scene, including taking statements of witnesses and employees, obtaining security camera footage, and utilizing industry experts or accident reconstructionists to help determine the facts of the situation.
 With over 20 years of experience in slip and fall and other personal injury cases, attorney Gary Fillingim knows what to do to prepare and present a strong case that establishes the property owner’s liability.

-Help is Available for Mobile Slip and Fall Injury Cases
+Help is Available for Slip and Fall Injury Cases in Mobile, AL

 When property owners fail in their duty to provide a safe environment for customers, members of the public and others who are lawfully on their property, justice demands that the negligent property owner compensate the injury victim for their medical expenses, lost income, pain and suffering, and other legal damages.
 If you have been injured in a slip and fall on another’s unsafe or dangerous premises, contact a seasoned personal injury attorney who will work to see that you are fairly compensated and not forced to bear the financial burden of this injury.
 In Mobile, call the Law Office of Gary W. Fillingim, L.L.C. at 251-445-7257 for a free consultation on your claim.